 Are u planning to drive straight from darwin to broome or do you plan to see things on the way?
 And what kind of transport are you using ( car or 4wd?)
 Cause theres 2 roads that get you from east kimberley to broome and one is more for 4wd even though its fairly flat.
 Its generally pretty safe but the environment out there is remote and harsh so make sure you have enough water and medical supplies, and ideally some way to get help if any thing bad happens.... almost 7 years ago

 It's as safe as anywhere else in Australia.
 Just stay at campgrounds overnight, and not just at the side of the road and you will be ok.
 If you are concerned about breakdowns then just drive in a convoy with other travelers.
-You can find other backpackers or traveler at http://www.shareyourride.net/rides/Darwin+to+Broome/760-718/ , or check the local hostel boards. over 6 years ago
+You can find other backpackers or traveler at http://www.shareyourride.net/rides/Darwin+to+Broome/760-718/ , or check the local hostel boards. almost 7 years ago

 It is safe; as long as you plan properly.

 Understand if it's the wet or dry season - this changes things considerably.
 Often the Gibb River Road (unbelievably amazing rough dirt track that takes you through the best bits!), is not passable in the wet.
 Ask at the local service stations and even police stations what the current state of the roads is.
 They travel there all the time and will know in a lot more detail than someone who travelled there a year ago.